kubernetes/autoscaler/cluster-autoscaler/cloudprovider/huaweicloud/README.md

 #### Configure deployment
    An example deployment file is provided at [examples/cluster-autoscaler-deployment.yaml](examples/cluster-autoscaler-deployment.yaml).
-   Change the `image` to the image you just pushed, the `cluster-name` to the CCE cluster's id and `nodes` to your own configurations of the node pool with format
+   Change the `image` to the image you just pushed, the `cluster-name` to the cluster's id and `nodes` to your own configurations of the node pool with format
    ```
    {Minimum number of nodes}:{Maximum number of nodes}:{Node pool name}
    ```
    The above parameters should match the parameters of the node pool you created.
-Currently, Huawei CCE only provides autoscaling against a single node pool.
+Currently, Huawei ServiceStage only provides autoscaling against a single node pool.

    More configuration options can be added to the cluster autoscaler, such as `scale-down-delay-after-add`, `scale-down-unneeded-time`, etc.
    See available configuration options [here](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#what-are-the-parameters-to-ca).

-#### Deploy cluster autoscaler on CCE
+#### Deploy cluster autoscaler on the cluster

-1. Log in to a machine which can manage the CCE cluster with `kubectl`.
+1. Log in to a machine which can manage the cluster with `kubectl`.

-    Make sure the machine has kubectl access to the CCE cluster.
+    Make sure the machine has kubectl access to the cluster.
 We recommend using a worker node to manage the cluster.
 Follow the instructions for
-[Connecting to a Kubernetes Cluster Using kubectl](https://support.huaweicloud.com/intl/en-us/usermanual-cce/cce_01_0107.html) to set up kubectl access to CCE cluster if you cannot execute `kubectl` on your machine.
+[Connecting to a Kubernetes Cluster Using kubectl](https://support.huaweicloud.com/intl/en-us/usermanual-cce/cce_01_0107.html) to set up kubectl access to the cluster if you cannot execute `kubectl` on your machine.

 2. Create the Service Account:
     ```